canonical-websites/tutorials.ubuntu.com/tutorials/desktop/command-line-for-beginners/command-line-for-beginners.md

 When logged into a Unix mainframe via a terminal users still had to manage the sort of file management tasks that you might now perform with a mouse and a couple of windows.
 Whether creating files, renaming them, putting them into subdirectories or moving them around on disk, users in the 70s could do everything entirely with a textual interface.

 Each of these tasks required its own program or command: one to change directories (`cd`), another to list their contents (`ls`), a third to rename or move files (`mv`), and so on.
 In order to coordinate the execution of each of these programs, the user would connect to one single master program that could then be used to launch any of the others.
 By wrapping the user's commands this "shell" program, as it was known, could provide common capabilities to any of them — such as the ability to pass data from one command straight into another, or to use special wildcard characters to work with lots of similarly named files at once.
 Users could even write simple code (called "shell scripts") which could be used to automate long series of shell commands in order to make complex tasks easier.
-The original Unix shell program was just called `sh`, but it has been extended and superceded over the years, so on a modern Linux system you're most likely to be using a shell called `bash`.
+The original Unix shell program was just called `sh`, but it has been extended and superseded over the years, so on a modern Linux system you're most likely to be using a shell called `bash`.
 Don't worry too much about which shell you have — all the content in this tutorial will work on just about all of them.

 Linux is a sort-of-descendent of Unix.
 The core part of Linux is designed to behave similarly to a Unix system, such that most of the old shells and other text-based programs run on it quite happily.
 In theory you could even hook up one of those old 1970s terminals to a modern Linux box, and access the shell through that.
 But these days it's far more common to use a software terminal: that same old Unix-style text interface, but running in a window alongside your graphical programs.
 Let's see how you can do that yourself…